blessjvt/portfolio/SPO2.md

 					Figure 1: Nellcor Sp02 Sensor Pinout

-** 3.2 Transimpedance Amplifier **
+**3.2 Transimpedance Amplifier**

 A transimpedance amplifier was implemented in the circuit to convert a current source value that is output from the sensor to a voltage value, that will be sent down the path and be used to determine the SP02 value of the user.
-The capacitor value of the transimpedance amplifier was founded by using the equation $ C=\dfrac{1}{2\pi\cdot R\cdot f} $ Without amplification the reading of the current from the transimpedance amplifier is in the micro levels.
+The capacitor value of the transimpedance amplifier was founded by using the equation $C=\dfrac{1}{2\pi R f}$.
+Without amplification the reading of the current from the transimpedance amplifier is in the micro levels.
 As a result, a high resistance value for the feedback resistor (600k ohms) was chosen, and then plugged it in the equation.
 Since the lowest frequency heartbeat that needed attention was 40bpm, a frequency of 2/3 Hz was plugged in the equation.

  <img width="448" height="334" alt="transimpedance amplifier" src="https://github.com/user-attachments/assets/e95c0c45-5ca3-4dba-b2b1-1cfe4a8f452c" />

 					Figure 2: Transimpedance Amplifier

-**3.3 Multiplexer **
+**3.3 Multiplexer**

 As mentioned in 3.1, the multiplexer used in the circuit was the CD405xB CMOS Single 8- Channel Analog Multiplexer.
 The purpose of this component in the circuit was to control the on and off switching of the two LEDS to display two signals at once...